Abdulaziz Al-Onaizan: Career

 In 1991, Al-Onaizan joined Samba Financial Group as the head of treasury.
 He then moved to Arab National Bank in 2004 and Alinma Bank in 2008 serving as the deputy chief executive officer of treasury and the head of treasury respectively.
 In 2014, Al-Onaizan joined Bank Albilad as the chief business officer (CBO).
 In 2016, he was appointed as the chief executive officer (CEO).

 Al-Onaizan additionally serves as the vice-chairman of the board of directors and as a member of the executive committee, both respectively a part of the Albilad Investing Company.
 He is also a board member in five other joint stock companies: Enjaz, Buna, the Human Resources Development Fund (HRDF), the Real Estate Development Fund (REDF) and the Zakat, Tax and Customs Authority (ZATCA).
 He simultaneously holds the position of chairman of the board of directors for Enjaz, chairman of the executive committee for the HRDF as well as chairman of governance and cybersecurity for the REDF.

 Personal life

-Al-Onaizan resides in Riyadh, the capital city of Saudi Arabia.
+Al-Onaizan resides in Riyadh.
 He is a Sunni-Muslim, and speaks Arabic and English.